Risk-team icon

 Information Supplied

 Adyen received your defense documents and forwarded them to the scheme.
 It is no longer possible to change these documents.
+The InformationSupplied journal is booked and we send you an INFORMATION_SUPPLIED webhook.

 Chargeback Reversed

-For Collaboration chargebacks (Consumer disputes and Processing Errors categories), the disputed amount is returned after upload of the defense material.
+For Collaboration chargebacks (Consumer disputes and Processing errors categories), the disputed amount is returned after upload of the defense material.

 The Chargeback reversed journal is booked.